-1. Multi-factor authentication (MFA), was once considered an unnecessary annoyance by many technology users.
+1. MFA, discussed above, was once considered an unnecessary annoyance by many technology users.
 It is now a basic, critical minimum for any cybersecurity system.
 Extra layers of security exponentially increase the difficulty for cyber attackers.
 It is estimated that MFA can block as many as 99.9% of account compromise attacks.5

-- 2. Employee Training.
-No MFA can protect against an untrained employee who clicks on the wrong phishing email, unwittingly granting cyberattackers access to their employer's system. - 3.
-Encryption of sensitive data and personally identifiable information both at rest and in transit provides a critical layer of protection.
-This is true not only because hackers cannot read encrypted data, but because many data breach statutes exempt encrypted data breaches from liability. - 4.
-Implementation of a strong password control policy adds protection.
+2. Employee Training.
+No MFA can protect against an untrained employee who clicks on the wrong phishing email, unwittingly granting cyberattackers access to their employer's system.

+3. Encryption of sensitive data and personally identifiable information both at rest and in transit provides a critical layer of protection.
+This is true not only because hackers cannot read encrypted data, but because many data breach statutes exempt encrypted data breaches from liability.

+4. Implementation of a strong password control policy adds protection.
 In fact, some underwriters will not write a cyber insurance policy if password best practices are not followed.
-Strong passwords are typically at least 8 characters long, do not contain words found in the dictionary, include upper and lower case letters, numbers, and one or more special characters or symbols. - 5.
-Regular penetration testing of a cyber system can serve to proactively identify weaknesses and allow for correction before a cyberattack.
+Strong passwords are typically at least 8 characters long, do not contain words found in the dictionary, include upper and lower case letters, numbers, and one or more special characters or symbols.

+5. Regular penetration testing of a cyber system can serve to proactively identify weaknesses and allow for correction before a cyberattack.
 There are a growing number of service providers who can be hired to test the quality of one's cybersecurity system.
-In some cases, insurers are testing policyholder or applicant's systems on their own as part of the underwriting process. - 6.
-Keeping software up to date and utilizing appropriate security patches as they are made available can keep a system safe.
-Patches are typically made available when a vulnerability is detected, so utilization and frequent updating keep systems as healthy as possible. - 7.
-Proactively backing up data is a vital step in mitigating any losses should a cyberattack take place.
+In some cases, insurers are testing policyholder or applicant's systems on their own as part of the underwriting process.

+6. Keeping software up to date and utilizing appropriate security patches as they are made available can keep a system safe.
+Patches are typically made available when a vulnerability is detected, so utilization and frequent updating keep systems as healthy as possible.

+7. Proactively backing up data is a vital step in mitigating any losses should a cyberattack take place.
 In the event of a cyberattack, having an adequate back up is the difference between a hiccup in operations and a catastrophic event.
-Ideally, redundant backups- in the cloud as well as air gapped (not connected to the Internet) should be regularly made, tested and archived, as threat actors often are in a system for months before launching an attack. - 8.
-Formation of a breach response plan is essential.
+Ideally, redundant backupsin the cloud as well as air gapped (not connected to the Internet) should be regularly made, tested and archived, as threat actors often are in a system for months before launching an attack.

+8. Formation of a breach response plan is essential.
 The timing of a response to a cyberattack can make a critical difference in preventing or mitigating it.
 Certainly loss of access to a computer system can be crippling.
 Preparation and contingency plans can make all the difference when systems are down or inaccessible.
-ENSURE THAT YOU HAVE A HARD COPY OF YOUR INCIDENT RESPONSE PLAN.
-Do not rely on a plan that resides on your computer system, as you likely will not be able to access it in the event of an attack.
+ENSURE THAT YOU HAVE A HARD